Q: What ages do you teach?

 Q: I don’t have any background in music.
-How can I help my student succeed in his piano studies?
+How can I help my student succeed in their musical studies?

-A: Even if you have no musical experience yourself, you can help your child with his piano in these very practical ways:
+A: Even if you have no musical experience yourself, you can help your child with their piano in these very practical ways:

 - Provide a well-maintained instrument for the student’s daily practice.